TimBinding/timbinding.github.io/_posts/2023-01-31-Introduction.md

-This guide contains both solutions from both technological and primitive standpoint, this allows you to meet in the middle.
+This guide contains both solutions from both technological and primitive standpoint.
+This allows you to meet in the middle.